Definition of Rust Set

 Output:

-Example #4: This program demonstrates the hash set where the elements present within the hash set of set_08 will get iterated and will get print in an arbitrary order as shown in the output.
+This program showcases a hash set where the elements contained within the hash set named “set_08” are iterated and printed in an arbitrary order, as displayed in the output.

 Code: